efisoft-elt/pydevmgr_elt/docs/source/exemples/adc_movement.rst

 in other examples.

 The advantage is that OPC-UA communication parameters are entered in one single place.
-A  "Child" device will share the same OPC-UA client than its master (so address, namespace, ... of a child device will be ignored).
+A  "Child" device will share the same OPC-UA client than its master (so address, namespace, ... configuration of a child device will be ignored).

 Here is the script: